ayotidapo/graphql-dev-jobs-app/README.md

-# GraphQL Job Board
+# graphql-dev-jobs-app

-Sample application used in the GraphQL by Example course.
+Sample application using graphql and react.
+Apollo-express-server used on the backend while react handles the frontend logic.